Dìoghaltair-sìthe / Ban-dìoghaltai-shìthe

 Even more than other elves, Avengers are a part of the realm of the forests, spending most of their time living among the arboreal creatures and learning the hidden secrets in the woods.
 As the keepers of nature, these elves have the propensity to explore the wilds even beyond the boundaries of the forests and are adept at traversing rough terrains like mountains and deserts.
 Even in such unfamiliar territories, Avengers are already powerful combatants; in their homes in the trees, they are nigh unassailable, capable of assassinating enemies from the shadows with little chance of retaliation.
 It is this ability which instills the most fear into any invading army, for fighting a force that can barely be tracked or seen in the forests leaves very little room for counterattack and customarily results in crushing defeat.

-An aire gu sònraichte: Ann an coilltean, air sàilleibh a sgil fàtha chan fhaic nàimhdean an t-aonad seo mus eil e dìreach ri an taobh no mus tàinig e am follais le ionnsaigh.
+An aire gu sònraichte: Compared to other elves, Elvish Avengers have superior movement and defense on sand, shallow water, and mountains.
+Ann an coilltean, air sàilleibh a sgil fàtha chan fhaic nàimhdean an t-aonad seo mus eil e dìreach ri an taobh no mus tàinig e am follais le ionnsaigh.

 |Àrdaichidh e bho:||Sealgair-sìthe|